500+ Best Indian/Hindu Names for Cultural Characters

 Satinder

-Lord of truth, representing honest living and truthful spiritual practice.
+Means lord of truth, associated with honest living and spiritual practice.

 Karanjeet

-Victory through action, representing triumph achieved through righteous deeds.
+Means victory through action, suggesting success through righteous deeds.

 Harmeet